 I am based in the University of Birmingham where I hold the Chair in Global Legal Studies.
 From October 2019-2022 I am also an Honorary Professor at the College of Law of the Australian National University.
 Prior to joining UoB in August 2015, I was professor of law in Durham Law School where I co-directed the Durham Human Rights Centre from 2012-14.
 As well as this, I am associated with a number of other institutions around the world: I previously held visiting professorial positions in University College Dublin and the University of New South Wales, I am an associate of the Oxford Human Rights Hub at the University of Oxford and a research associate of the Munk School of Global Affairs in the University of Toronto.
 I am a member of the advisory boards of the Centre for European Constitutionalization and Security in the University of Copenhagen, University College Cork Faculty of Law, and the Center for Global Public Law, Koç University, Turkey.
 In addition, I am a global affiliate of the Vulnerability and the Human Condition Initiative at Emory University in Atlanta.

 I also act as a human rights consultant, and have participated in this capacity in major research collaborations such as acting as the Ireland expert for the IALS/CECL project on implementing the EU Victims’ Rights Directive.
-I also undertake political consultancy work, primarily in Ireland, focused on human rights and constitutional matters, and research based consultancy for major international organisations.
+I undertake political consultancy work, primarily in Ireland, focused on human rights and constitutional matters, and research based consultancy for major international organisations.

 My Work Online